 In 1988, the first National Aboriginal and Islander Children’s Day (NAICD) was established on August 4 and was set against the backdrop of protests led by Aboriginal and Torres Strait Islander people and their supporters during the bicentennial year.
 A day was needed to celebrate our children, to give them confidence and make them feel special and included.
-With so many Aboriginal and Torres Strait Islander children in orphanages and institutions many children did not know their own birthday, in these places one day was set aside each year to celebrate a communal birthday.
+With so many Aboriginal and Torres Strait Islander children in orphanages and institutions many children did not know their own birthday – one day was set aside each year to celebrate a communal birthday.

 For example, in 1991 Children’s Day focussed on the issue of the Stolen Generations and demanded a national inquiry into the forced removal of Indigenous children from their families.
 Through Children’s Day, SNAICC became the first national organisation to call for such an inquiry and campaigned tirelessly until the Federal Government announced in 1995 that an inquiry would be held.